OWASP/www-chapter-noida/index.md

 <h1 align="center"><img src="assets/images/OWASP.png"/></h1>

 ## About us
 The OWASP Noida Chapter meetings are FREE and OPEN to anyone interested in learning more about information & cyber security.
-We conduct regular meetings in Noida & Greater Noida Region.

 ## Chapter Sponsors
-Some of the organisations supporting OWASP Noida’s chapter are below:

-**Intersquad Cyber Intellingence**

-**Lets Connect Coworking**

 For more information on how to sponsor and support OWASP Noida’s chapter in organising free and open security meets at your company/institution, contact our Chapter Leader.